Esri/arcgis-maps-sdk-java-samples/scene/extrude-graphics/README.md

 #Extrude Graphics#
-Demonstrates how to render graphics extruded in the Z direction.
+Demonstrates how to render graphics extruded in their Z direction.

 ##How to use the sample##
 Zoom and pan the scene to find the extruded graphics.
 Note how they are extruded to the level set in their height